-Prior to commencing the assay, the distribution and identification plan for all specimens and controls should be carefully established on a form supplied in the kit.
+Prior to commencing the assay, dilute Wash Solution, prepare patient samples as described in point 5.3 and establish carefully the distribution and identification plan supplied in the kit for all specimens and controls.

 1. Select the required number of microtiter strips or wells and insert them into the holder.